microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

 }
 ```

 1. Replace `TODO 1` with the following code.
 Note that the `onSelectUser` function will update the state variables in the parent `App` component and prompt a view change.
+The `handleSubmit` method is triggered by button elements which will be implemented in `TODO 2`.
+Also, the `handleChange` method is used to update the `containerId` state variable.
+This method will be called from an input element event listener implemented in `TODO 2`.
+Also, note that we update the `containerId` be getting the value from an HTML element with the id `containerIdInput` (defined in `TODO 2`).

 ```js
   const selectionStyle = {